Bridgewater Canal Corridor

 Physical works will start early next year and are expected to be finished in summer 2016.

-We are at a very exciting time in the Bridgewater Canal's heritage - watch this space for more news coming soon.
+We are at a very exciting time in the Bridgewater Canal's heritage - you can find out more about the plans via our improvements leaflet below.

 You can also find out more about the canal and Salford's other tourist attractions at the Visit Salford website.